wjthieme/nasa-image/README.md

 ### Known issues

-- [ ] Endless scrolling results in infinite memory expansion as images are kept in memory and only cleared if the search query is changed
+- [ ] Endless scrolling results in infinite memory expansion as images are kept in memory and only cleared once the search query is changed.
-- [ ] Snapshot testing should run on multiple devices and actually compare screenshots between different runs
+- [ ] Snapshot testing should run on multiple devices and actually compare screenshots between different runs.
-- [ ] Sometimes runs into 403 error which seems to be caused by rate limiting done by the backend
+- [ ] The app sometimes runs into a 403 error which seems to be caused by rate limiting done by the backend.